hschh86/dgx505-dump-tools/BulkDumpFormat.md

 at `0017B`, Song 1 Track 2 at `0017F` and so on all the way to Song 5 Track A at `001EF`.
 Tracks not recorded have zero duration.

-### "Preset Style"
+### "PresetStyle"
 Offset: `001F3`, Length: `C` &times; 5

 Then we have the sequence `50 72 65 73 65 74 53 74 79 6C 65 00` repeated five
 times.
-When decoded to ASCII, this reads "Preset Style" plus a null byte.
+When decoded to ASCII, this reads "PresetStyle" plus a null byte.
 (Probably some of those C-style null-terminated strings.)

 ### Beginning Blocks